John Sterling (sportscaster): Early career

-New York Yankees (1989–present)
+New York Yankees (1989–2024)

 In 1989, Sterling returned to New York to broadcast the games for the Yankees on WABC radio.
-He has been with the Yankees ever since, currently calling games on WFAN radio and its affiliates in the New York Yankees Radio Network.
-Since 2005, he has been paired with Suzyn Waldman; past announcing partners include: Jay Johnstone (1989–1990), Joe Angel (1991), Michael Kay (1992–2001), and Charley Steiner (2002–2004).
 In 2013, the Yankees announced a move to WFAN for ten years, and Sterling was retained.
-He is currently under contract through the 2022 season.
+His announcing partners were Jay Johnstone (1989–1990), Joe Angel (1991), Michael Kay (1992–2001), Charley Steiner (2002–2004), and Suzyn Waldman (2005–2024).

+Sterling called 5,060 consecutive games for the Yankees from 1989 until he took four games off from July 4 until July 7, 2019.
+This included all 2,747 regular season and 158 postseason games played by Derek Jeter.
 On October 18, 2021, Sterling signed a new contract with WFAN for 2022 with the potential for a reduced schedule.
 On June 6, 2022, Sterling announced that he would start working on a reduced schedule in the second half of the MLB season, primarily taking time off from traveling to road games outside of the northeastern United States.
-He will continue to do road trips to Fenway Park, Citi Field, and Oriole Park at Camden Yards.
+He continued to do road trips to Fenway Park, Citi Field, and Oriole Park at Camden Yards.

-On September 20, 2018, as part of a promotion called “Rivalry in the Booth”, Sterling and Red Sox radio broadcaster Joe Castiglione switched places in the fourth inning.
-From June 29-30, 2019, Sterling called the first MLB games played in Europe.
+On September 20, 2018, as part of a promotion called "Rivalry in the Booth", Sterling and Red Sox radio broadcaster Joe Castiglione switched places in the fourth inning.
+From June 29–30, 2019, Sterling called the first MLB games played in Europe.

-Sterling took his first days off since 1989 from July 4, 2019 until July 7, 2019.

-Sterling's association with the Yankees is not limited to announcing live games over the radio.
-He is also host of the YES Network's Yankeeography series, which produces biographies of New York Yankees.
+Sterling was also host of the YES Network's Yankeeography series from 2002 to 2013, which produced biographies of New York Yankees.
 Among several nominations, Sterling has received two Emmy Awards for the series.
-He also hosts the introductions and recaps for Yankees Classics.
-In addition, Sterling has a nightly commentary feature on WCBS newscasts called "Sterling on Sports", in which he gives his take on a recent sporting event or sports news item.
-This commentary airs nightly during the 6:15 PM sports report.
+He also hosted the introductions and recaps for Yankees Classics.
+In addition, Sterling had a nightly commentary feature on WCBS newscasts called "Sterling on Sports", in which he gave his take on a recent sporting event or sports news item.
+This commentary aired nightly during the 6:15 pm sports report.